 Revised Schmidt Vocal Arts Covid-19 Policy

-Schmidt Vocal Arts is committed to offering safe, in-person events for the 2021-2022 season.
+Schmidt Vocal Arts (SVA) is committed to offering safe, in-person events for the 2021-2022 season.
 Our top priority is the safety of our singers and their families, as well as our adjudicators, pianists, and staff.
 Therefore, Schmidt Vocal Arts strongly encourages Covid-19 vaccinations and boosters.
 Please note that some of our live events may require singers/attendees to be vaccinated and boosted based on host institution requirements or nature of the program.